pressreader/code-conventions/README.md

 ```
 var z = new List<string>();
 ```
+*It makes code more readable.
+When dealing with interfaces, you are emphatically not interested in the type a variable has.
+See [discussion](http://stackoverflow.com/questions/41479/use-of-var-keyword-in-c-sharp)*

 ## Comments
 - Don't comment redundant code, not used code should be removed.